AlexRiveraU/reading-notes/class-03.md

 * **Border:** Separates the edge from one box to another.
 Width, color & style of a border can be changed.
 * **Margin:** Creates a gap between the border of two boxes.
 Sits outside the edge of a border.
   * CENTERING CONTENT: Set left-margin and right-margin to auto.
-* **Padding:** Space between the border and the contents of a box. *Margin and Padding together help with white space in a box*
+* **Padding:** Space between the border and the contents of a box. *Margin and Padding together help with white space in a box.*
 * **Display:** Turns an inline element into a block-level element or vice versa.
 * **Visibility:** Hides boxes but leaves the space it would have been.
 * **Border-image:** Applies an image to the border of any box.
 Slices the images into nine pieces.